Sac Balam: History

 Dolores was abandoned and it disappeared from colonial sources in the year 1712 when the colonial authority ordered the relocation of all its inhabitants due to the economic difficulties faced by the Spanish in maintaining the city due to its great isolation in the depths of the jungle, the few indigenous Lakandon Ch'ol population that survived by that time was forced to move to distant regions where they quickly died of disease, the vast majority dying during their journey without even reaching their destination.
 Finally, the Lakandon Ch'ol became completely extinct around the year 1750.
 In 1712 all references or mentions in colonial sources and chronicles about the territory of the Lakandon Ch'ol also disappeared and no type of human presence, expeditions or settlements in the region were recorded again, the jungle was completely unpopulated until the arrival of a Yucatecan-speaking Maya people identified as the present-day Lacandon (self-called Jach Winik) from Chiapas.
-Since then, the ruins of Sac Balam or Dolores have been buried in the dense jungle of the region and its location is considered lost.
+For over three centuries, the ruins of Sac Balam or Dolores remained buried in the dense jungle of the region and its location was considered lost.

+2025 rediscovery

+In July 2025, Mexico's National Institute of Anthropology and History (INAH) announced that the Sac Balam Archaeological Project had likely identified the site of the lost city.
+The project was co-directed by Brent Woodfill of Winthrop University in the United States and Yuko Shiratori of Rissho University in Japan, with INAH researcher Josuhé Lozada Toledo leading the search effort.

+Predictive model

+Lozada Toledo developed a predictive model using ArcGIS Pro geographic information systems software, drawing on 17th-century Spanish chronicles to reconstruct likely routes to and from the settlement.
+A key source was a 1698 letter by friar Diego de Rivas, who described reaching the settlement after a four-day overland journey and a two-day canoe trip along the Lacantún River.
+The model incorporated data on terrain, altimetry, vegetation, waterways, and estimated colonial-era travel speeds and cargo loads to produce a predicted location for the site.